 Running 8-10psi, dropstitch technology eliminates the longitudinal sagging commonly experienced under a single paddler’s central weight in a longer, old-style boat (below).
 This rigidity enables sea kayak-like lengths of well over 4 metres (13′) which adds up to more room inside as well as a much better glide (less propulsion effort).
 It’s the same energy saving gained by pedalling a pushbike with properly inflated tyres.

-Most full dropstitch (FDS) IKs are made of three flat panels.
-In a way they resemble a simple, self-assembled three-board wooden canoe (left).
+Most full dropstitch (FDS) IKs are made of three flat panels, resembling a simple three-board wooden canoe (left).

 On a regular IK, round side tubes up to 30cm in diameter take up a lot of space inside.
 DS panels are typically just 10cm/4″ thick while retaining all the benefits of tubed IKs: light weight and buoyancy.
-The only downside seems to be bulk: there’s up to 4000 metres of space yarn in a typical 4.5-metre FDS.
-Add stiff PVC which is hard to roll up so an FDS ends up twice as bulky as a similar-sized tubeless rubber boat.
-Nevertheless, dropstitch is at least as effective sd using metal frames to support saggy IKs.
+The only downside seems to be bulk: there’s up to four kilometres of space yarn in a typical 4.5-metre FDS.
+Add stiff PVC which is hard to roll up and an FDS ends up twice as bulky as a similar-sized tubeless rubber boat.
+Nevertheless, dropstitch is at least as effective as using metal frames to support saggy IKs.
 In my experience this is a poor solution.

-Dropstitch in IKs actually started as easy-to-fit DS floors (derived from iSUp boards) with round side tubes retained.
+Dropstitch in IKs actually started as easy-to-fit DS floors (derived from iSUP boards) with round side tubes retained.
 These are still popular and are now called hybrids; seen by some as the best of both worlds.
 But all the boats on this page are Full DS.
 See image below for the three types of IK: tubed (bladdered – can also be ‘tubeless’); DS floor (‘hybrid’) or Full 3-panel DS.
 There are also SUP FDS IKs; see below.

 Floors: Read This

-Broadly speaking, FDS IKs are assembled by gluing three DS planks into a wrap-around envelope of PVC which holds the panels in a boat0like shape and offers additional protection from wear and abrasion.
+Broadly speaking, 3-panel FDS IKs are assembled by gluing the three DS planks into a wrap-around envelope of PVC which holds the panels in a boat-like shape and which offers additional protection from wear and abrasion.

 Some floors are removable, a bit like a footbed slips into a shoe.
 This makes the hull skin’s inner floor accessible for easy cleaning, rinsing and drying before storage: an important part of IK care.
 Not everyone may see drying as the deal breaker I make it out to be.
 Much depends on where you live in terms of climate and storage space.